devilsclaw/flasher/Readme.txt

 This file is part of flasher.

+This project aims to create a generic cross-platform (CD/DVD)-ROM drive firmware dumping and flashing software.

 flasher is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or